Fill in your details to help us understand your mortgage situation and select the right options for you.

 You could get a better mortgage deal than your current one

-If your existing lender is unable to extend your borrowing without you taking out a second mortgage with them, it could be easier to set up one new mortgage with another lender
+If your existing lender is unable to extend your borrowing without you taking out a second mortgage with them, it could be easier to set up a single new mortgage with another lender

 You’d have the opportunity to change your interest rate type, repayment type or find more flexible terms when switching to a different deal